dotnet/AspNetCore.Docs/aspnetcore/grpc/json-transcoding-binding.md

 ### Query parameters

-Any fields in the request message that are not bound by route parameters or request body can be set using HTTP query parameters.
+Any fields in the request message that aren't bound by route parameters or the request body can be set using HTTP query parameters.

 [!code-protobuf[](~/grpc/json-transcoding-binding/queryparameters.proto?highlight=12-13)]